 Understanding Deed in Lieu of Foreclosure

 The deed in lieu of foreclosure process is, in general, a process whereby a homeowner gives up all legal rights to the home in exchange for being absolved of all obligations associated with it.
 In other words, a lender agrees to essentially take back the home.
 The mortgage goes away, and the lender gets the house back without having to foreclose.
-This is far more advantageous to the homeowner than going through the entire foreclosure process, since less damage is done to the homeowner's credit score.
+This is more advantageous to the homeowner because the homeowner does not have to go through the entire foreclosure process and less damage is done to the homeowner's credit score (though not much less).

 Finally, in some cases, there is another significant benefit for borrowers: they get to receive relocation money.
-This is an option with Fannie Mae loans, with VA loans (up to $1500 can be paid) and even in some cases with conventional mortgages when the right criteria is met.
+This is an option with Fannie Mae loans, with VA loans, and even in some cases with conventional mortgages when the right criteria is met.
 The opportunity to receive relocation money is an incentive to borrowers to actively pursue alternatives to foreclosure.

-While the above are the basic general features of a deed in lieu of foreclosure, it is also important to understand that there is a process that must be followed, which can vary from lender to lender.
-Usually, the homeowner falls behind on mortgage payments (around 90 days behind is standard).
+While the above are the basic general features of a deed in lieu of foreclosure, it is also important to understand that there is a process that must be followed, which can vary.
+Usually, the homeowner falls behind on mortgage payments.
 The homeowner and lender negotiate a deal wherein the homeowner will vacate the home in good condition and sign over all rights to the home to the lender.
-The homeowner will provide proof of income and financial information and evidence that the home has not or cannot sell for what is owed when selling at fair market value.
-The process is completed at a "closing" where the homeowner signs the paperwork.
-In some cases, a letter needs to be submitted that indicates that this process was voluntary on the part of the homeowner.
+The homeowner will probably provide proof of income and financial information and evidence that the home has not or cannot sell for what is owed when selling at fair market value.
+The process is completed when the homeowner signs the deed in lieu paperwork.
+In some cases, a letter or affidavit needs to be submitted that indicates that this process was voluntary on the part of the homeowner.

 If you are trying to avoid foreclosure, you should strongly consider getting help doing so from a lawyer.
 There are a myriad of different foreclosure avoidance tactics, and some may be better than others, especially for specific situations.
 To find out if deed in lieu of foreclosure is right for you or to explore other possible options, you should call a lawyer as soon as possible, since some options may require you act sooner rather than later.